heronwood/heronwood.github.io/covenants-conditions-restrictions-full.md

 ### Section 12.

-No radio, television, cell antenrnte or satellite dish of any kind which may be, undesirable to other lot owners (in the opinion of. the Board or the Architectural Control Committee) shall be installed or erected on any residentjal lot.
+No radio, television, cell antennae or satellite dish of any kind which may be, undesirable to other lot owners (in the opinion of the Board or the Architectural Control Committee) shall be installed or erected on any residential lot.

 ### Section 13.